Obarads/obarads.github.io/data/CC3D Layout-Conditioned Generation of Compositional 3D Scenes.md

     - Fig.3 shows architecture.
 - In proposing the method of this paper, the author treats mainly the following two existing problems.
   - > First, they typically generate the entire scene from a single latent code, ignoring the compositional nature of multi-object scenes, thus struggling to synthesize scenes with multiple objects, as shown in Fig. 2.
-  - > Second, their generation process remains largely uncontrol- lable, making it non-trivial to enable user control.
+  - > Second, their generation process remains largely uncontrollable, making it non-trivial to enable user control.
     - > While some works [6, 31] allow conditioning the generation of input images via GAN inversion, this optimization process can be time-consuming and prone to local minima.
   - The authors also describe their differentiation over other current methods in Sec.
 2 Concurrent works.